Interior design terms – are they really a thing?

 A thin material such as plastic or wood that is glued to the exterior of another surface, such as a cabinet or benchtop.

 A pattern made up of rows of parallel lines which in any two adjacent rows slope in opposite directions.
+This popular pattern can be used for things such as floor and wall tiles, timber flooring, upholstery and any fabric accessories.
+The herringbone pattern can be subtle or striking depending on its size.

 A general term given to small items of furniture such as end tables or side tables, that are only occasionally used.

-A hue is a colour.
+A hue is another word for colour.

 What Is Molding?